Pursuing Litigation When Necessary

 - Once service is made, the defendant has 10 to 15 days to respond to the suit.

-- If there is no response, the suit usually proceeds as a default.
+- If there is no response, the suit usually proceeds to a default judgement.

-- Within another 30 days, a judgment may be obtained.
+- Within another 30 days, we may proceed to enforce the judgment.

 Sometimes, simply filing a debt collection lawsuit is enough.
 The advance court costs average between $300 and $500, depending on the parish, but many creditors find that debtors call as soon as the lawsuit is served and pay right away.